OC realtors seek to silence free speech by accusing IrvineRenter of lying

 When I relocated here in ‘09, my relocation company put a 4% buyer’s commission on our home to generate more interest (because they knew the realtors would talk up our property to break any ties b/c it meant an extra 3-6k in their pocket).
 Sure enough, within a week, we had a bidding war in one of the worst periods of the RE downturn….

-so much for representing the best interests of their clients—if anyone ever believed that to be true.
+so much for representing the best interests of their clients — if anyone ever believed that to be true.

 Doctors take a Hippocratic oath. shouldn’t RE agents be subjected to the same, or automatically lose their license for life? it might not be strong enough, but I keep hearing about circumstances like this again and again.

-Astute Observation by Also renting in Irvine
+58. Also renting in Irvine

 How many of you out there have experienced a situation that I encountered last August